Customized Video & Audio Transfer Services

 Best in Class Equipment

 Here is a funny look at caring for videotape.
-After watching this short video, you’ll never look at tape the same way again!
+After watching this short tape, you’ll never look at tape the same way again!

 Here is an excellent guide by Jim Wheeler on how to preserve videotape.
 Jim Wheeler is one the great resources on magnetic media.
-Retired from Ampex, he is still active, preserving magnetic tape and working on preservation initiatives.
-I’m sure you’ll find it valuable.
+Retired from Ampex, he is still active, preserving magnetic tape and preservation initiatives.
 WheelerVideo